 What spotting scope does the military use?

 There are many spotting scopes used by the military as many sniper and special operations units are authorized to purchase items that are not in the military catalog.
-The military issued spotting scope is the M151 that features coating capable of diffusing laser light that could damage the spotter’s eyes and the ability to attach night vision devices such as thermal scope or night vision scope.
+The military issued spotting scope is the M151 that features coating capable of diffusing laser light that could damage the spotter’s eyes and the ability to attach night vision devices such as thermal scope or night vision scopes.

 Digiscoping & Getting Good Images